GiGurra/fl/README.md

 **NOTE: This is a thought experiment, with lots of LLM generated text.
 All syntax below is work in progress and subject to change.**

-A modern programming language for the BEAM (Erlang VM) emphasizing structural typing, compile-time constraints, and immutable data.
-Fluffy-lang combines the flexibility of structural typing with the safety of static constraints and the robustness of the BEAM platform.
+A modern programming language emphasizing structural typing, compile-time constraints, and immutable data.

 ## Core Concepts